 - How to properly restrain an animal

-- When and how to use muzzles, leashes, harnesses, etc.
+- When and how to safely use and apply muzzles, leashes, harnesses, and other restraining devices

-- How to safely maneuver dogs inside the facility and outside
+- How to safely maneuver dogs inside and outside of the facility

 Animal Behavior Evaluation and Training

-Behavior problems, including aggression, are the most common reason for dogs to be relinquished to shelters.
+Behavior problems, including aggression, are the most common reason dogs are relinquished to shelters.
 It is vital that shelter workers are able to identify at-risk dogs to keep employees and volunteers safe, make educated adoption recommendations, and set up behavior modification programs for the animals.

-It is the standard of care that animal shelters adequately train the staff and volunteers to provide proper animal care and ensure staff safety.
-Staff training involves allocating time and resources to complete the training and demonstrating proficiency prior to performing the task, as well as documenting all training sessions.
-Continuing education should be provided as well, to help shelter staff improve and reinforce skills.
-Training should also include proper animal handling techniques and use of restraints.
+It is the standard of care that animal shelters adequately train the staff and volunteers to provide proper animal care to help ensure human and animal safety.
+Staff training involves allocating time and resources to complete the training, and to provide opportunities for trained staff members to demonstrate their proficiency prior to performing the task.
+Proper documentation of all training sessions should also be maintained by the respective facilities.
+Providing continuing education will also help staff improve and reinforce these important skills.
+Training should include reading common dog behavior, how to watch for signs of fear and stress that can lead to aggression, and proper animal handling techniques and use of restraints.

-Each entity must also have aggressive animal protocols.
+Best practices also include entities having and implementing aggressive animal protocols.
 For instance, a veterinary clinic may enforce the use of a muzzle if dealing with an aggressive patient.
-Oral or injectable sedation may be warranted as well to minimize stress on the patient and to protect the employees of the hospital.
-Since shelters and kennels oftentimes house pets for long periods of time, proper procedures in animal care and animal handling is vital.
+Oral or injectable sedation may be warranted as well to minimize stress on the patient and to protect employees.
+Since shelters and kennels often house pets for long periods of time, it is vital to follow proper procedures in animal care and handling.
+This includes decreasing stress and anxiety for the animals whenever possible.
 Animal personalities, behavioral habits, and routines must be observed and documented daily.
 Signage, collars, medical records, and shelter logs must be utilized to notify all staff and volunteers of each animal’s needs and ease of handling.

 ADOPTION RETURNS / OWNER SURRENDER

-In situations where an aggressive animal is returned to an animal facility due to aggressive behavior or other reasons, procedures need to be in place to determine the fate of this animal.
-Is the animal suffering from a medical issue?
-Is it possible to send the dog to a rehabilitation facility for training?
-Is there a behavioral modification regimen and trainer that the animal can work with?
-Can this animal be safely worked with or re-homed?
-Does euthanasia need to be considered?
+In situations where an identified aggressive animal is returned to an animal facility, procedures need to be in place to determine the animal’s fate.
+Assessment may include deciding if the animal is suffering from a medical issue and whether the animal would benefit from time in a rehabilitation facility for training.
+The animal may also be a candidate for behavioral modification regimens or training with other animal care experts.
+Ultimately, staff must determine if the animal can be safely worked with and re-homed.
+If not, euthanasia may need to be considered.

-If the animal facility fails to provide the proper environment for the animal and personnel, does not properly train employees and volunteers, or fails to correctly evaluate and treat an animal, the risk of harm increases.
+If the facility fails to provide the proper environment, does not sufficiently train employees and volunteers, or fails to correctly evaluate and treat an animal, the risk of harm increases.
 Animals may fight among themselves, dogs may bite staff and volunteers, and dogs may injure their handler or owner.

 DOG BITE INVESTIGATIONS

 Robson Forensic can provide veterinary investigations, reports, and testimony on cases where an individual has been bitten while at an animal care facility.
-Our experts in veterinary medicine and animal science can review and navigate documents related to the situation, such as veterinary medical records, animal control records, staff employment histories, staff training documentation, physician medical records, and employee handbooks, among others.
+Our experts in veterinary medicine and animal science can review and assess veterinary medical records, animal control records, staff employment histories, staff training documentation, physician medical records, and employee handbooks, among others.

 To connect with an expert about your case, submit an inquiry or call 800.813.6736.